 Much of what NICE does has an impact on the healthcare industries that supply the NHS.
-We are very conscious of the responsibility we carry when we advise the NHS on the use of health technologies and we know that what we say about new technologies is often taken into account in health systems beyond the United Kingdom.
-For these reasons we regard the relationship we have with industries and individual companies as having equal importance with our other stakeholders and we will continue to work with the industry associations in this country and abroad to build mutual respect and trust.
+We are very conscious of the responsibility we carry when we advise the NHS on the use of health technologies and we know that what we say about new technologies is often taken into account in health systems elsewhere in the world.
+For these reasons we regard the relationship we have with industries and individual companies as having equal importance with our other stakeholders and we will continue to work with the industry associations and companies in this country and abroad to build mutual respect and trust.

 The NICE Office for Market Access (OMA) works with drugs, devices and diagnostics companies on a fee-for-service basis.
 OMA gives any commercial stakeholders access to a dedicated team at NICE, offering tailored support to help them optimise their products’ journey through NICE and the rest of the pathway to market.

 The Accelerated Access Collaborative (AAC) Secretariat is hosted by NICE and operates on behalf of the Office for Life Sciences.
 The AAC is a unique partnership that brings together key partners from healthcare landscape organisations and industry to deliver the world-leading innovations that will transform patient outcomes.
 The AAC has two core objecives: for the NHS to be one of the most pro-innovation healthcare systems in the world, and for it to be seen as such by patients and industry; and for innovation to be delivered at a price that industry and the NHS think is affordable and fair.

 Our fee-for-service Scientific Advice programme allows life sciences companies to better prepare to present their case for adoption of their products in the event that they need to engage in one of our evaluative programmes.